Guest contributed by Jennifer Irizarry @jennyfriend

 If The Animals Observatory Creative Director Laia Aguilar were a director of motion pictures and not a fashion designer, there is little doubt in my mind that she would be Wes Anderson.

-Having seen three full collections of the nascent label, it occurred to me with nearly every drop: if you seek to emulate the much-lauded sartorial flair of the Royal Tennenbaums, The Animals Observatory is the label for you.
+Having seen three full collections of the nascent label, it occurred to me: if you seek to emulate the much-lauded sartorial flair of the Royal Tennenbaums, The Animals Observatory is the label for you.

 To be fair, it’s not a totally straightforward comparison.
 Aguilar is very transparent regarding the influences of each collection and has never once cited The Royal Tenenbaums or any Wes Anderson film, as an influence.